20 May 2025 Programme

 Opening Statements

-1. Representative on International Decade for Science for Sustainable Development
+1. International Decade for Science for Sustainable Development - TBC

-2. Science diplomacy – a national case study - Dr Alessandro de Angelis
+2. Science diplomacy – a national case study - Alessandro de Angelis (Scientific Counsellor, Permanent Representation of Italy to the International Organizations in Paris)

-5. Building global capacity for a future metrology system - Dr Mustafa Çetintas
+4. Building global capacity for a future metrology system - Mustafa Çetintaş (Director, TÜBİTAK UME (Türkiye))

-6. Capacity building in metrology in small island developing states
+5. Capacity building in metrology in small island developing states - Sharonmae Smith-Walker (CEO of the CARICOM Regional Organisation for Standards and Quality)

 Panel discussion